lijitin/CS401prj18F/README.md

 (22nd Oct 2028) Program Completed.
 Menus(1-4) and respected functionalities completed.

 ### Project Self-Evaluation:
-I spent a lot of time revising previously completed classes.
-Lots of modifications are made.
-Poorly thought-out during the design phase. e.g. Where/how do i store the data?
-How can instantiated menus access the stored data?
- -> led to massive code rewrite in Menu and submenu classes.
+Lots of time revisiting previously completed classes due to poorly thought-out designs. e.g. Where/how do i store the data?
+How can instantiated menus access the stored data? which led to massive code rewriting in Menu and submenu classes.
-Could've spent more time in design, and perhaps ask for design reviews from others.
+Should have spent more time in design, and perhaps ask for design reviews from others.